zdover23/ceph/doc/dev/developer_guide/tests-unit-tests.rst

 - Python common (``./src/python-common/tox.ini``)

-Most tox configuration support multiple environments and tasks.
+Most tox configurations support multiple environments and tasks.
 You can see which environments and tasks are supported by looking into the ``tox.ini`` file to see what ``envlist`` is assigned.
 To run **tox**, just execute ``tox`` in the directory where ``tox.ini`` lies.